duxsco/gentoo-installation/docs/live-cd_environment.md

-In the following, I am using the [SystemRescueCD](https://www.system-rescue.org/), **not** the [official Gentoo Linux installation media](https://www.gentoo.org/downloads/), in order to make use of its capability to create custom installation media and setup the "rescue" partition with it's [chroot.sh script](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh#L202-L281).
+In the following, I am using the [SystemRescue](https://www.system-rescue.org/), **not** the [official Gentoo Linux installation media](https://www.gentoo.org/downloads/), in order to make use of its capability to create custom installation media and setup the "rescue" partition with it's [chroot.sh script](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh#L202-L281).
 If not otherwise stated, commands are executed as "root" on the remote machine where Gentoo Linux needs to be installed, in the beginning via TTY, later on over SSH.
 Most of the time, you can copy&paste the whole codeblock, but understand the commands first and make adjustments (e.g. IP address, disk names) if required.

-Boot into the SystemRescueCD and [set the correct keyboard layout](https://man7.org/linux/man-pages/man1/loadkeys.1.html):
+Boot into the SystemRescue and [set the correct keyboard layout](https://man7.org/linux/man-pages/man1/loadkeys.1.html):

 ```shell
 loadkeys de-latin1-nodeadkeys